mspnp/cloud-design-patterns/priority-queue/Readme.md

 	* You can select an existing resource group and storage account or create new ones.
 	* In "Hosting" section, click on the the three dots (...) in the upper right corner.
 	* Select "Manage Azure App Service Settings".
-	* You need to add this three settings:
+	* You need to add this two settings:
-	  - ServiceBusConnectionString:

-	  		You can get this value from the Azure Portal.
-Go to the Service Bus Namespace in your resource group in find the primary connection under "Shared Access Policies", set the app setting's remote value to the value you copied from the portal.

-	  - TopincName:
+	  - ServiceBusConnection__fullyQualifiedNamespace:

-	  		Set the remote value to "topic_1"
+			Set the value to:

+	  		<service_bus_namespace>.servicebus.windows.net

+			Replacing the placeholder with you Azure Service Bus Namespace name.

 	  - WEBSITE_MAX_DYNAMIC_APPLICATION_SCALE_OUT:

-	  		This setting sepcifies how many instances the functions on your app service consumption can scale out to.
+	  		This setting specifies how many instances the functions on your app service consumption can scale out to.
 			For the "PriorityQueueConsumerLow" function set the remote value to 1 For the other functions set it explicitly to the default: 200 (This ensures that high priority messages are read from the queue more quickly than low priority messages).

+	* Once the Functions are deployed you can configure the managed identities role assignments:

+			In the Azure portal, navigate to the Azure Service Bus Namespace that was provisioned in the first step.
+			Select Access Control (IAM).
+This is where you can view and configure who has access to the resource.
+			Click Add and select add role assignment.
+			From the list, select "Azure Service Bus Data Sender", click Next In "Assign access to", radio button list, select "Managed identity" Click on "Select members", the "Select Manage identities" dialog will show up In the Managed Identity  dropdown list select "Function App" Find the PriorityQueueSender function app click on it Click "Select"
+			On the main dialog, click "Review + Assign"

+			For the Azure Conumer Function Apps, repeat the process but in this case use the role "Azure Service Bus Data Reader"

 	* Once the Functions are deployed you can configure monitoring by following these steps: